andrepestana/andrepestana.github.io/sections/photography/index.md

 # Photography

 Here you can find some of my shots.
 It's been a long time since I bought a Nikon D3100 in 2011 but the hobby started kick me in in 2024/2025.
+Now the gear has changed and I'm trying different lenses, cameras and software for post edition.

+Many of my latest photos of wildlife becauseu I'm surrounded by such a great nature in Vancouver Island but I enjoy all kinds of photography.

 <AllPhotosGallery />